 Demonstrate how issues have been resolved wherever possible

 Paperwork here is key.
-If you have had a problem with pests for example, produce any paperwork that proves you had them dealt with.
-If your property has been flooded, offer as much evidence as you can about what has been done to prevent this happening again.
+If you have had a problem with pests or woodworm, for example, produce any paperwork that proves the issue has been dealt with.
+If your property was flooded, provide evidence of any remedial measures.

 Being economical with the truth will arouse suspicion